Copyright 2009 AA1Car

 The replacement spark plug must also have a heat range that is similar to the original spark plugs.
 If the wrong replacement spark plug (ANY brand) is installed in an engine, the spark plugs may experience rapid fouling and misfiring (if the replacement plug is colder than the original), or preignition and/or detonation (if the replacement plug is hotter than the original), or possible misfiring due to electrode erosion or metal transfer.

-For example, the best type of park plugs for "waste spark" distributorless ignition systems are ones with double platinum (platinum on BOTH the center and ground electrode), or iridium on the center electrode and a hard alloy on the outer ground electrode.
-Single platinum or surface gap platinum (Bosch Platinum +2 or +4) are usually NOT recommended for these applications.
+For example, the best type of park plugs for "waste spark" distributorless ignition systems are ones with double platinum (platinum on BOTH the center and ground electrode), or iridium on the center electrode and a hard alloy on the outer ground electrode, or multiple ground electrodes.